papyroplastics/memoria-somasafe-shared/docs/anomalies-and-distillation.md

 FPR also serves as the chance floor — a kind whose recall sits near `f` is not being detected at all, and a kind *below* `f` is being flagged less often than clean signal.

-**A hand-crafted baseline.** In-band spectral entropy — a classical DSP index, no learning involved — is computed on the same windows and thresholded exactly the same way, at the same expected FPR.
-It is *not* part of the detector and never reaches the distilled labels; it exists so the learned teacher can be read against a conventional alternative.
-Beating it is what justifies having learned a teacher at all.

 ### A structural blind spot

 Reconstruction error detects anomalies that make a waveform **harder** to reconstruct.